 Finding out you have lung cancer can bring about many emotions.
-We’re here to help you get answers, regain control and guide you through the treatment process.
+We’re here to help you get answers and guide you through your lung cancer treatment options.

-At HealthPartners and Park Nicollet, we take a team-based approach to cancer treatment so we can provide comprehensive care for the physical, mental and emotional impact of cancer.
-Our team of board-certified oncologists, pulmonologists, surgeons and other specialists use the latest treatment options, research and integrative therapies to create a targeted treatment plan personalized to you.
+At HealthPartners and Park Nicollet, we take a team-based approach to cancer treatment so we can provide you with comprehensive care for the physical, mental and emotional impacts of cancer.
+Our team of board-certified oncologists, pulmonologists, surgeons and other specialists use the latest lung cancer treatment options, research and integrative therapies to create a targeted lung cancer treatment plan personalized to you.

-We have state-of-the-art cancer centers and leading specialists, so expert care and support are always available for you and your family.
+With state-of-the-art cancer centers, leading lung cancer doctors and access to clinical trials, expert care is always available for you and your family.

 To make an appointment, please choose a location and call to schedule.

 Lung cancer is a type of cancer that starts in your lungs.
 When cells grow out of control, they can form tumors that make it hard for your lungs to function properly.